-- Blood clotting disorders which are inherited or caused by pregnancy complications
+- Blood clotting disorders that are inherited or caused by pregnancy complications.

-- Placenta accreta, where the placenta is abnormally attached to inner side of the uterus
+- Placenta accreta, where the placenta is abnormally attached to the inner side of the uterus.

 Uterine rupture is a life-threatening condition and risks of this happening are higher in those who have had previous surgery for fibroid removal or a C-section.

-Conditions That Increase the Risk of Postpartum Haemorrhage
+Conditions That Increase the Risk of Postpartum Hemorrhage

 Some types of pregnancy complications can increase your risks of experiencing postpartum haemorrhage.